MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 - 2 x Miner
 - 2 x Technician

+Exports:

+- 60 x _Rare Metals_
+- 30 x _Metals_
+- 26 x _Polymers_

-Build Cost: 316,820 Material Kits
+Build Cost: 320,615 Material Kits

 ### 10 Farside Crater Specialized Parts

+Prepare a lot of _Material Kits_ and _Specialized Parts_ to contribute to _Colony Supplies_ for the **Duna** expansion.

 Crew:

+- Engineer
+- Kolonist
-- Miner
+- 3 x Miner
-- Technician x 5
+- 3 x Technician

-Build Cost: 278,395 Material Kits
+Build Cost: 427,486 _Material Kits_

 ### 11 Highlands Specialized Parts

 Imports:

-- Material Kits x 2
+- _Material Kits_ x 4

 Crew:

+- Engineer
+- Kolonist
+- 4 x Miner
-- Miner x 2
+- 6 x Technician

+Exports:

-- Technician x 4
+- 95 x _Specialized Parts_

-Build Cost:
+Build Cost: 448,596 _Material Kits_

 ### 12 Polar Crater Exotic Minerals

 Imports:

+- Food
-- Fertilizer x 2
+- 3 x _Material Kits_
-- Material Kits x 3
+- 2 x _Refined Exotics_

 Crew:

 - Engineer
-- Farmer
 - Kolonist
 - Mechanic
 - Medic
+- Miner
 - Scientist
+- 2 x Technician

+Exports:

+Hope you enjoy driving that rover...
+205 materials to export here.

+- 124 _Exotic Minerals_
+- 1 _Rare Metals_
+- 20 _Specialized Parts_
+- 60 _Water_

+Build Cost: 282,486 _Material Kits_

+### 13 Farside Crater Colony Supplies

+Now to use all those resources to build stuff.
+How about 100 Colony Supplies?

+This will be sufficient to set up passenger routes to Duna (coming up in this walkthrough) and a couple of other places that you might want to explore on your own.

+Crew:

+- Miner
+- Scientist
+- 5 x Technician

-Build Cost: 216600 Material Kits
+Build Cost: 412,486 _Material Kits_

 ## Duna Expansion

 The Duna expansion is going to be done using WOLF systems where possible.
 This means using passenger routes to transfer crew, which means the first crew will arrive about 2 years after the shipyard is parked in orbit.
 Because the **Route Builder Rover** is nuclear powered, we need an engineer to service the nuclear reactor and a pilot to drive the rover -- to handle this I will send an engineer and a pilot in the **Reactor Maintenance** craft that serviced the **Mun Route Builder Rover**.
-Dock it with the **Crew Transport** and send that combined vessel with the two crew to Duna when the time comes.
-You can greatly accelerate the Duna expansion by sending crew for early depot expansions in a **Long Duration Crew Transport** which is designed to hold 18 crew for four years.
+Dock it with the **Crew Transport** and send that combined vessel with the two crew to Duna.

 Sticking to the WOLF-only plan, build these ships and send them to Duna, try to get them to arrive in this order too: